h3abionet/TADA/README.md

 # TADA - Targeted Amplicon Diversity Analysis using DADA2, implemented in Nextflow

+*NOTE:* We are working on a DSL2 implementation using the nf-core tools on separate branches.
+Based on some differences in focus we don't currently anticipate combining this with the nf-core `ampliseq` workflow, though we may revisit this in the future.
+In the meantime: We will continue to address critical bugs on this branch, but the majority of effort will be in converting the workflow to DSL2

 A dada2-based workflow using the Nextflow workflow manager for Targeted Amplicon Diversity Analysis.

 ## Badges